BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/agentMovement.png)

 Now all of this is programmed the ai can almost start learning. the only thing left to do is make a config file.
+Some extra information about the config:
+* trainer_type this one speaks for itselfs.
+Choose between PPO and SAC.

 ![](/Images/config.png)